oymotion/oymotion.github.io/_pages/doc/gForce100EmbeddedSuiteUserGuide.md

 perspective of gForceJoint board.

 ## Relationship between LED status and gesture
-gForceJoint use different LED lamp status to represent the different gesture that recognized by the gForce.
+gForceJoint use different LED lamp status to represent the different gestures that recognized by the gForce.
 The following figure shows the simple diagram about gForceJoint.
 ![gForceJoint Simple Diagram](/assets/images/gForceJointSimpleDiagrams.png)